 First Year Foundations Program

-The First Year Foundations program is required for all undergraduate Art & Design majors and minors and is completed during your first year as an art student.
+The First Year Foundations program is required for all Art & Design majors and minors.
 Our rigorous curriculum provides opportunities in both studio and art history courses and teaches essential technical and conceptual skills that prepare students for success in upper level courses.

 - ART 181 – Ancient Art History

 - ART 182 – Medieval to Rococo Art History

 Upon completion of the Foundations year, all students are required to submit a portfolio for review by the department.
 A passing grade in the Foundations portfolio review is required to move forward into your area of concentration.